 - Personal Property Reduced from 29% to 27.9%

-Actual value reductions and 2023 assessment rates will be applied prior to certification of values to local taxing authorities, no later than December 10, 2023.
+Actual value reductions and 2023 assessment rates will be applied prior to final certification of values to local taxing authorities, no later than January 3, 2024.

 Property owners will receive a condensed version postcard of their Notice of Value and appeal form. eNotices allows a property owner to receive their valuation notices via email instead of regular mail.
 Property owners that sign up for eNotices will no longer receive a hard copy postcard or paper form Notice of Value.
 However, property owners will have the ability to unsubscribe from eNotices if they wish to receive a hard copy in the future.
 As an added benefit, property owners can view their traditional long form notice of valuation and appeal form and you will have a separate and distinct account.
 Each postcard notice has a distinct authorization code for eNotices.
 This is a convenient way to receive your notices and allows for easy access to your forms at your convenience.
 Click on the link below to get started.